foursquare/twofishes/README.md

 Serving
 =======
-NOTE: mongod is not required for serving, only index building.
 *   ./sbt  "server/run-main com.foursquare.twofishes.GeocodeFinagleServer --port 8080 --hfile_basepath /input/directory/for/finished/files/"
-*   server should be responding to finagle-thrift on the port specified (8080 by default), and responding to http requests at the next port up: http://localhost:8081/?query=rego+park+ny http://localhost:8081/static/geocoder.html#rego+park
+*   server should be responding to finagle-thrift on the port specified (8080 by default), and responding to http requests at the next port up: <http://localhost:8081/?query=rego+park+ny> <http://localhost:8081/static/geocoder.html#rego+park>
 *   if you want to run vanilla thrift-rpc (not finagle). use class com.foursquare.twofishes.GeocodeThriftServer instead.
+NOTE: mongod is not required for serving, only index building.

 A better option is to run "./sbt server/assembly" and then use the resulting server/target/server-assembly-VERSION.jar.
 Serve that with java -jar JARFILE --hfile_basepath /directory